kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

 ## Task 1: Explore the capabilities of sensitivity labels
 In this task you will gain an understanding of what sensitivity labels can do by going through the settings for an existing sensitivity label that have been created and the corresponding policy to publish the label.

+1. Open Microsoft Edge.
+In the address bar enter **admin.microsoft.com**.

+1. Sign in with your admin credentials.
+1. In the Sign in window enter you will see a login screen, in that enter the following email/username and then click on **Next**.

+    * Email/Username: <inject key="AzureAdUserEmail"></inject>

+1. Now enter the password and click on Sign in.
+   * Password: <inject key="AzureAdUserPassword"></inject>

+1. When prompted to stay signed-in, select **Yes**.
+This takes you to the Microsoft 365 admin center page.

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.

     ![](../Images/sc-900-lab15-1-01.png)